WWE Day of Reckoning 2: Story

 The story continues from where the original Day of Reckoning left off, with the player's character at the top of the Raw roster.
 Almost a year after WrestleMania XX, Evolution has disbanded and the player's character has lost the World Heavyweight Championship back to Triple H and has fallen down the ranks of WWE.
 However, the player's character has gained a love interest in WWE Diva Stacy Keibler.

 One month before WrestleMania 21, Triple H loses the title in a controversial match with Chris Jericho and the title is now up for grabs.
 In an attempt to increase the show's ratings, Raw General Manager Eric Bischoff decides to host a mini-tournament for the World Heavyweight Championship and the finals will be held at WrestleMania 21.
 The player's character eventually defeats Chris Jericho and advances into the finals.
 Triple H and the player's character prepare for the finals match before Bischoff reports that the belt was stolen.

 The player advances in the story by gathering information on the whereabouts of the World Heavyweight Championship.
 Soon the player gets framed for stealing the belt, dumped by Stacy, fired and banned from Raw.
-However, SmackDown!
+Soon after, SmackDown!
 General Manager Theodore Long signs the player to a lifetime SmackDown! contract.
 Eventually the player wins the WWE Championship and later finds out that former allies Chris Jericho and Randy Orton along with Edge had stolen the World Heavyweight Championship.

-With the mystery solved, Triple H asks the player's wrestler for a title match at WrestleMania 21 in a Last Man Standing Match for the WWE Championship.
+With the mystery solved, Triple H asks the player's wrestler for a title match at WrestleMania 22 in a Last Man Standing Match for the WWE Championship.
 The player's character wins the match, reunites with Stacy and reforges a friendship with Triple H, who turns face and takes possession of the newly found World Heavyweight Championship.